Restaurant Performance Index rose 0.2% in November

-The National Restaurant Association’s Restaurant Performance Index (RPI) was essentially unchanged in March, as improvements in the current situation indicators were offset by a deterioration in restaurant operators’ outlook for business conditions.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 98.9 in March, up 0.1% from a level of 98.8 in February.
+The National Restaurant Association’s Restaurant Performance Index (RPI) registered a modest increase in November, as restaurant operators became somewhat more optimistic about sales growth in the months ahead.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.0 in November, up 0.2% from a level of 99.8 in October.
+November represented the second consecutive monthly gain and the highest level since June.

-The Current Situation Index, which measures current trends in four industry indicators, stood at 98.9 in March – up 2.0% from a level of 96.9 in February.
-Restaurant operators’ reporting of their same-store sales and customer traffic levels improved between February and March, though both indicators remained in contraction territory.
+The Current Situation Index, which measures current trends in four industry indicators, stood at 99.2 in November – down 0.4% from a level of 99.6 in October.
+November represented the fifth consecutive month in which the current situation component stood below 100 in contraction territory.

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 98.8 – down 1.8% from the previous month.
-That represented the second consecutive sharp decline in the RPI’s forward-looking component, which illustrates the rising degree of uncertainty about business conditions.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.8, up 0.8% from the previous month.
+That represented the highest reading in 10 months.

 Read the full RPI report.